 Things to do on the island of Guadeloupe

 Also, in Guadeloupe, you can do many activities such as hiking, photography, and water sports like swimming, diving, and snorkelling.
 You will undoubtedly love visiting this island and having a great time there.
-Now we will get to know the famous attractions in Guadeloupe and things to do there, so get ready for our new journey in a new country, enjoy!
+Now, we will get to know the famous attractions in Guadeloupe and the things to do there, so get ready for our new journey in a new country.
+Enjoy!

 La Grande Soufriere

 La Grande Soufriere is a unique place with an active volcano.
-It is France’s 7th largest national park and one of the most accessible highlands.
-This active volcano has erupted eight times since 1660, and the last eruption was in 1977.
+It is France’s seventh-largest national park and one of the most accessible highlands.
+This active volcano has erupted eight times since 1660, the last eruption being in 1977.
 It is the highest park in the Lesser Antilles.

-The volcano is located on the island of Bas Terre and is surrounded by a group of hot springs.
+The volcano is located on Bas Terre island and is surrounded by hot springs.
 Visitors can climb through the Chemin des Dams and take two hours to reach the highest point, which offers an enchanting panoramic view of one of the largest mountain lakes formed in volcanic craters and the Chotes de Carpet waterfall, which falls from a height of 115 meters.

 Memorial ACTe in Grand-Terre

-The Memorial ACTe is one of the top attractions that you will love to visit in Guadeloupe.
-It is the perfect place for history lovers to know more about Guadeloupe’s history and slavery and colonialism around the world.
+The Memorial ACTe is one of the top attractions you will love visiting in Guadeloupe.
+It is the perfect place for history lovers to know more about Guadeloupe’s history and slavery and colonialism worldwide.

-The design of the building is great ravel of crisscrossed metal on a black granite base, and that design sits on the waterfront in Pointe-a-Pitre.
-And if you visit the museum at night, you will see that the building is lit, and the colour of the light is reflected on the water.
+The building’s design is an excellent ravel of crisscrossed metal on a black granite base.
+It sits on the waterfront in Pointe-a-Pitre.
+If you visit the museum at night, you will see that the building is lit, and the colour of the light is reflected in the water.

 When you enter the museum, you will learn everything about the history of slavery from the beginning until the post-abolitionist era.
 Some exhibitions show the perspective of the Caribbean artist about slavery through paintings, films, and more.